javascript-tutorial/en.javascript.info/1-js/06-advanced-functions/09-call-apply-decorators/article.md

 *Decorator* is a wrapper around a function that alters its behavior.
 The main job is still carried out by the function.

 It is generally safe to replace a function or a method with a decorated one, except for one little thing.
 If the original function had properties on it, like `func.calledCount` or whatever, then the decorated one will not provide them.
 Because that is a wrapper.
-So one need to be careful if one uses them.
+So one needs to be careful if one uses them.
 Some decorators provide their own properties.

 Decorators can be seen as "features" or "aspects" that can be added to a function.
 We can add one or add many.
 And all this without changing its code!